spencertipping/tau/README.md

 ## TODOs
+1. `πauto` for ηauto-π natives (also `πf` ctor for these)
-1. Formalize/test Λ scheduling system; right now there are probably some edge cases involving CPU blocking and Θ races
+2. Formalize/test Λ scheduling system; right now there are probably some edge cases involving CPU blocking and Θ races
-2. GC τ source after σ refactor
+3. GC τ source after σ refactor

 ## Scratch tests